christophermayfield/100-days-of-code/r1-log.md

 ## R1D5 Tuesday January 9th 2018

 I pushed a few lines of code to github today.
 There was alot of rain today, so it took me a while to get home.

+## R1D6 Wednesday January 10th 2018

+Today, I am trying to write some of the freeCodeCamp's beginning algorithm challeneges.
+In addition, I am working on the portfolio project.